Not-so-glass-like Caging and Fluctuations of an Active Matter Model

 The behavior of the exponent $\gamma$ is also physically interesting.
-Although its precise numerical value is coupled to that of $\hat{\varphi}_d$ and therefore depends on the details of the fitting range~\cite{SI}, it nevertheless robustly increases with $\widehat{\mathrm{Pe}}$.
+Although its precise numerical value is coupled to that of $\hat{\varphi}_d$ and therefore depends on the details of the fitting procedure~\cite{SI}, it nevertheless robustly increases with $\widehat{\mathrm{Pe}}$.
 This growing sensitivity of the diffusion to activity is markedly distinct from its invariance assumed in the analysis of spin-glass models~\cite{berthier2014nonequilibrium}, and opposite to recent MCT predictions~\cite{reichert2021mode}.
 Whether these calculations considered the relevant length scale or properly accounted for the impact of activity on the structure is, however, unclear, so we cannot exclude that the discrepancy could be resolved through a more careful analysis of the theory.
-In any event, the ABP-RLG findings provide a stringent test of the impact of activity on sluggish dynamics.
+In any event, the ABP-RLG results provide a stringent test of the impact of activity on sluggish dynamics.

-In order to probe the nature of active dynamics more thoroughly, we also consider its dynamical fluctuations.
-In the RLG model, these are fully captured by the non-Gaussian parameter (NGP),
+In order to probe the nature of active dynamics more thoroughly, we also consider its fluctuations.
+A common measure of particle-scale dynamical heterogeneity in standard glass-forming liquids~\cite{rahman1964correlations,kob1997dynamical} is the non-Gaussian parameter (NGP), which in the RLG fully captures the effect~\cite{biroli2022local,folena2022equilibrium},

-where $\langle\cdots\rangle$ denotes averaging over initial conditions in one realization of disorder and $[\cdots]$ denotes averaging over multiple realizations, which is dimensionally rescaled as $\widehat{\alpha}_2=d\cdot\alpha_2$~\cite{charbonneau2024dynamics}.
-Deviations from $\widehat{\alpha}_2(t)=0$, which originate either from an enhanced displacement along a given direction or from directional correlations~\cite{biroli2022local}, are positive for van Hove distribution of displacements with large tails and negative otherwise.
-Recall that for standard glass formers, this measure of particle-scale dynamical heterogeneity markedly grows and peaks at ever larger times upon approaching $\hat{\varphi}_d$ \cite{kob1997dynamical,biroli2022local,charbonneau2024dynamics}.
-It also then corresponds to the small (perturbative) deviations from mean-field $d\rightarrow\infty$ physics~\cite{charbonneau2024dynamics}.
+Here, $\langle\cdots\rangle$ denotes averaging over initial conditions in one realization of disorder and $[\cdots]$ denotes averaging over multiple realizations.
+The quantity is dimensionally rescaled as $\widehat{\alpha}_2=d\cdot\alpha_2$~\cite{charbonneau2024dynamics}, thus capturing the small (perturbative) deviations from mean-field $d\rightarrow\infty$ physics~\cite{charbonneau2024dynamics}.
+Deviations from $\widehat{\alpha}_2(t)=0$, which originate either from an enhanced displacement along a given direction or from directional correlations~\cite{biroli2022local}, are positive for a (van Hove\cite{hansen2006theory}) distribution of tracer displacements at fixed time with a large tail and negative otherwise.
+In passive systems, directional correlations result in the NGP markedly growing and peaking at \emph{times that grow upon approaching $\hat{\varphi}_d$}.
+In active systems, its behavior is markedly different.